 Modeling of renewable energy scenarios

 3D terrain modeling

 Health database development

-Wijnand Durk Langeraar (‘Wine’) specializes in mapping and modeling with GIS, GPS, remote sensing, and spatial analysis, and is dedicated to implementing state-of-the-art mapping and modeling services using GIS, GPS, remote sensing and spatial analysis; providing geospatial expertise to a wide range of clients and disciplines ranging from urban planning and mapping, to land cover and infrastructure satellite image interpretation and mapping, to modeling of renewable energy scenarios, to land and land use policy and management, to 3D terrain modeling, to GPD-GIS integration, to census mapping and management, to health database development, to disaster management, to environmental and resource modeling, and more.
+Wijnand Durk Langeraar (‘Wine’) specializes in mapping and modeling with GIS, GPS, remote sensing, and spatial analysis, and is dedicated to implementing this to a wide range of clients and disciplines ranging from urban planning and mapping, to land cover and infrastructure satellite image interpretation and mapping, to modeling of renewable energy scenarios, to land and land use policy and management, to 3D terrain modeling, to GPS-GIS integration, to census mapping and management, to health database development, to disaster management, to environmental and resource modeling, and more.

 As census mapping manager in Timor-Leste he pioneered and implemented a technique of putting all of the country’s households on the map with GPS during the 2004 Population and Household Census, and subsequently linking the census database with the household locations.
 This turned out to be a triumph, and a first world-wide (he was interviewed by CNN as a result).
 It provided the Government with powerful tools for development.
 Patterns emerge otherwise never noticed, and correlations and causalities become apparent and can be acted upon with surgical precision, thus saving the Government time and lots of money.
 A number of countries in Africa, Middle East, South East Asia and Pacific have subsequently asked Wine to implement his GPS for Census technique.